23 absolutely gorgeous bible journaling ideas

 Literally something I knew nothing about until recently!
-Bible journaling!
-And what a huge huge following bible journaling has!
-So here we have everything you need to know about bible journaling.
+What a huge huge following bible journaling has!
+So here we have everything you need to know about bible journaling ideas!

-Bible journaling seems to be extremely popular with some absolutely massive accounts stemming on Instagram.
+Bible journaling seems to be extremely popular with some absolutely massive accounts being created daily on Instagram.
 So I went and did some research to find out more about it (and just so you know this prompted me to look into Qaran Journaling too!)

 So I went and had a look at this awesome post from Scrapbook.com and really found some great info!